-195 miles with 16,100 feet of elevation gain*
+195 miles with 16,100 feet of climbing

-Mount Tam Double Century - Climbs:
+Mount Tam Double Century • Route Profile

-Mount Tam Double Century - Stops:
+Mount Tam Double Century • Climbs

-Mount Tam Double Century - Description:
+Mount Tam Double Century • Description

 The ride starts in San Rafael and initially follows Lucas Valley Road, Nicasio Valley Road, and Sir Francis Drake Boulevard, which leads into Fairfax.